-I would guess that over the years I have planned thousands of surf trips to Costa Rica for the beginners as well as the pros.
+Over the more then 20 years , I have planned thousands of surf trips to Costa Rica for the beginners as well as the pros.
 I have found after all this time, that although each surf trip to Costa Rica is different they all contain the same basic elements:

 - Getting to Costa Rica

-- Where to stay when you get to the surf spot
+- Where to stay once you get to their

 Flying to Costa Rica